A senior offensive lineman for the Fort Zumwalt West football team, Weeks wanted to be overlooked. It meant he did his job.

 No. 22: Isaiah Azuibike, Lutheran North, RB

 No. 25: Josh Plohr, CBC, OL

 No. 26: Marquise Simmons, De Smet, OL

 No. 30: Brady Weeks, Fort Zumwalt West, OL

-Get updates from STLHighSchoolSports.com, the most comprehensive source of stats, scores and stories from area high schools.
+Sign up for our free newsletter for the most comprehensive digest of sports stats, scores and stories from any and all area high schools.